openlilylib/oll-core/py/VBCL.md

 #### Name Value Pairs
 Name value pairs consist of a name followed by a ':' followed by whitespace followed by a value.
-Both Name and value may be arbitrary text.
+Both name and value may be arbitrary text.
 The pair may only occupy a single line.
 There is no line continuation syntax for this type.

 >name: value